Symptoms of a 1986-91 Camaro or Firebird Pull down Reversing Switch GM 20614880 not working correctly

 Switch locations

 If you are not sure if the Pull down is getting voltage to it.
 You should check for voltage before proceeding.
 Also check the ability of the circuit to handle a load.
-If there is voltage, try hooking up a high drain 12 volt item such as a motor or high wattage12 volt light.
-High resistance circuits may provide 12 volts at a tester but fail under load.
-Only load the circuit momentarily.
+If there is voltage, try hooking up a high wattage 12 volt light (not a simple test light).
+High resistance circuits may provide 12 volts sufficient current to light a low current test light or voltage meter, but fail under load.

 From the Pull down wiring harness: The Blue wire is positive (+) 12 volts and the black wire is ground (-) and is bolted to the body of the vehicle.
 (The large black wire (small gauge) that is mounted to the Pull down latch solenoid is a separate ground just for the latch solenoid.
 The latch solenoid was an option and not all Camaro's or Firebird's had a Solenoid.)